DEAR NEWLY DIAGNOSED NET PATIENT (PART I)

 The cause is not known.
 People often wonder if they might have done something to cause their cancer.
 The answer is NO. Although there are a few types of NET that have a genetic link, most have no known cause.

-Stay tuned for DEAR NEWLY DIAGNOSED NET PATIENT (Part 2): 7 TIPS FOR THE NEWLY DIAGNOSED NET PATIENT where you will learn how to become your own advocate and lead your health team.
-It will be released on Saturday, February 23rd.
+Check out the Dear Newly Diagnosed NET Patient (Part 2): 7 Tips for the Newly Diagnosed NET Patient where you will learn how to become your own advocate and lead your health team.